ImranQureshi25/Flight_Data_Analysis_Python_Project/README.md

 # Flight_Data_Analysis_Python_Project
-Analysis and projections of various metrics (Airline, Destination, Arrival Time, etc) for flights in India using Python to determine price variations, airline preferences, and more.
+Analysis and projections of various metrics (Airline, Destination, Arrival Time, etc) for flights in India using Python to determine price variations, airline preferences, and more to identify cost-saving opportunities, spot demand trends, and support smarter strategic decisions for airlines in India.

 # Python Libraries:
 • Pandas